Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 + **AI agents** (with N.Kim)
 *Writing a draft*

-+ **Breaking Digitial Addition in the Age of AI: The Roles of Reward Sensitivity, Goal Setting, and Incentives** (with J. Kuem)
++ **Breaking Digital Addition in the Age of AI: The Roles of Reward Sensitivity, Goal Setting, and Incentives** (with J. Kuem)
 *Data Analysis*

 + **How Does AI Improve Human Collaboration and Performance?
 Evidence from AI-powered X-ray Triage in University Hospitals** (with H. Kang and N. Kim)